gmitirol/empop-use/docs/concept.md

 Access to mitotypes is restricted to specific EMPOP software, which facilitates database queries.
 The output of an EMPOP search provides only the information necessary to understand the distribution and frequency of mitotypes (representing lineages, not individuals) at a national (country) or metapopulation level.
 No personal data about the sample donors are stored or provided through the EMPOP database.

 ### 2.3	 EMPOP queries
 Database queries can only be performed using dedicated software implemented in EMPOP.
-The scientific foundation of these software modules, known as the String Alignment Method (SAM), is detailed in the scientific literature (Röck 2010; Huber 2018; Dür 2021).
+The scientific foundation of these software modules, known as the String Alignment Method (SAM), is detailed in the scientific literature [Röck et al. 2010](https://pubmed.ncbi.nlm.nih.gov/21056022/), [Huber et al. 2018](https://pubmed.ncbi.nlm.nih.gov/30241075/) and [Dür et al. 2021](https://pubmed.ncbi.nlm.nih.gov/34072215/).
 In summary, mitotypes encoded in the rCRS format, which is commonly used to represent mtDNA sequences, are converted into alignment-free nucleotide strings (FASTA-like format) and compared against a database of similarly formatted sequences.
 This approach ensures that matches between query and database sequences are identified independently of the alignment used in the query, eliminating alignment-related biases that could otherwise distort frequency values.

 The EMPOP query output provides: